Fenimore exhibit to focus on mental health

 Artist Jessica Farrell said she was inspired by her aunt Barbara, who wrote a diary about her struggles with bipolar disorder in the 1960s and 1970s, to create “The Wilderness Diary.”
 She said the exhibit and the book she wrote to go with it are “about triumph over adversity.”

 This will be the third local showing of the exhibit, she said.
 She showed the exhibit at Bushel Collective in Delhi late last year and at the Roxbury Arts Group early this year.
-“I’m kind of amazed Fenimore wants to show my artwork, but it confirms my feeling that mental health is important.”
+“I’m kind of amazed Fenimore wants to show my artwork, but it confirms my feeling that mental health is important,” she said.

 Farrell said her aunt and grandmother lived with her family while she and her two sisters were growing up in Indiana, and said she didn’t know about her aunt’s struggles until she was older.